 Meanwhile, several states have dropped Medicaid coverage for GLP-1 obesity drugs since late 2025: California, Pennsylvania, New Hampshire, South Carolina.
 Only 13 states still cover them.
 The IRA’s Round 2 negotiations, effective January 2027, set Ozempic at $274/month (71% below list) and Wegovy at $385/month.
 With 2.3 million Medicare semaglutide users, that is a massive revenue compression event arriving in twelve months.

-The 2.5 percentage point gap on the on-treatment estimand is bad enough.
-The 3.4 point gap on intention-to-treat is worse, because it suggests CagriSema also has a tolerability or adherence problem relative to tirzepatide.
-Only 57% of REDEFINE 1 patients reached the highest CagriSema dose, hinting at a ceiling.
+The 2.5 percentage point gap on the on-treatment estimand is meaningful.
+The wider 3.4 point gap on intention-to-treat suggests CagriSema may also have a tolerability or adherence profile that differs from tirzepatide in real-world use.
+Only 57% of REDEFINE 1 patients reached the highest CagriSema dose, which is consistent with a tolerability ceiling.

 Novo’s management pointed to the blinded REDEFINE 11 trial (flexible dosing) and a planned higher-dose CagriSema study as paths to demonstrating “full weight-loss potential.”
-Maybe.
-But REDEFINE 11 results won’t arrive until the first half of 2027, and by then Lilly will likely have retatrutide data showing roughly 29% weight loss, plus an approved orforglipron pill without the fasting restrictions.
+REDEFINE 11 results aren’t expected until the first half of 2027, by which point Lilly will likely have published retatrutide data and may have an approved orforglipron pill on market.

-CagriSema will still probably get FDA approval in late 2026, based on the REDEFINE 1 and 2 placebo data.
-But launching a drug with clinical proof of inferiority to the market leader is a very different commercial proposition than launching one with a credible superiority story.
-Pricing, formulary positioning, and physician adoption all get harder.
-A former director at Eli Lilly told AlphaSense that Lilly’s retatrutide appears superior to both Zepbound and CagriSema based on available data, and that CagriSema lacks a compelling differentiation story, particularly on muscle preservation.
-The obesity market, this person believes, will double or triple over the next decade, but price reductions will be the primary driver of that expansion.
+CagriSema will still likely receive FDA approval in late 2026, based on the REDEFINE 1 and 2 placebo data.
+Launching a drug behind the market leader on a head-to-head comparison is a different commercial proposition than launching one with a head-to-head win — pricing, formulary positioning, and physician adoption all get harder.
+The market view that has emerged in recent sell-side commentary is that the obesity market will expand substantially over the next decade, but with price reductions as a meaningful driver of that expansion.

 Eli Lilly is pulling ahead